wduminy/codespear.github.io/_posts/2015-02-21-model-view-presenter.md

 layout: post
 category: user interface
 tags: [MVP]
-excerpt: An introduction to model-view-presenter
 ---
-## The essence of the problem
 Many a year ago, in his paper [No Silver Bullet](http://en.wikipedia.org/wiki/No_Silver_Bullet) Fred Brooks separated essential complexity from accidental complexity.
-One of the essential complexities he notes is that the design of a program.
 The basic argument is that a complex problem requires a design that is complex.
-Does this leave us with with no hope?
+Does this leave us with no hope?

+## The essence of the problem
 I think not.
 Complexity in itself is not prohibitive.
 When we understand the complexity and we train ourselves to work within it, we become more effective.
 There is no silver bullet, but equipped with only a [metal jacket](http://en.wikipedia.org/wiki/Full_metal_jacket_bullet) a trained marine is a could be a match for that werewolf.

 Fighting werewolves is entertaining, but the business of programming has some real challenges and can be much more interesting.
 Little should be said of a program that serves no purpose, so let us consider a typical program that solves a real-world problem.
 Not all programs need it, but let's limit ourselves to those programs with a graphical user interface.
 Furthermore, let us make the reasonable assumption that the program we have in mind fulfils its purpose only when a human interacts with it.
 An abundance of questions arise.
 How should we go about implementing this program?
 How complex is the essential problem?
 Are there ways to manage this complexity?